Choconaut/TankGame/README.md

 - **Java Runtime Environment (JRE) or Java Development Kit(JDK) 21 or higher**

 ## Setup Instructions
-1. Download the JAR file
+1. Download the JAR file.
    Get the latest version of `TankGame.jar` from the [Releases page](https://github.com/Choconaut/TankGame/releases/tag/v1.0).
-3. Navigate to the directory where TankGame.jar is located
+3. Navigate to the directory where TankGame.jar is located.
 4. If using terminal/command prompt, execute the following:
 ```
 java -jar TankGame.jar
 ```

 **Notes:**
-- Ensure that ```java``` is accessible in your system's PATH if you're using the terminal/command prompt
+- Ensure that ```java``` is accessible in your system's PATH if you're using the terminal/command prompt.

 ## Project Structure
 **UML Diagram**